 the word explorer

 Hi, I'm Tara!
-I am a 17-year-old linguaphile who loves exploring the origins of words in the English language.
-Every word has a story waiting to be explored.
-Let's explore these stories together!
+I am a 19-year-old linguist who loves exploring the origins of words in the English language.
+Each word has a story, so let's explore them together!

 View Full Profile →